PatrykKomendo/PatrykKomendo/README.md

-## Hi there 👋 My name is [Patryk Komendo!](https://www.linkedin.com/in/patryk-komendo/)
+## Hi there 👋 My name is [Patryk Komendo!](https://www.linkedin.com/in/patryk-komendo/) Glad to see you here.

 ### :technologist: About me
-I am motivated to start my journey in the IT world as a !Software Tester.
+I am motivated to start my journey in the IT world as a Software Tester.
 I was acquiring my knowledge and skills through various types of courses, internet research, or books about testing.
 Thanks to that, I became a Software Development Academy graduate and a certified tester (ISTQB).
 I am prepared for further learning and development.

 ### 😄 What do I do for fun?
 I am keen on strength sport disciplines.:muscle: Apart from that, I am huge fan of video games. :video_game: In my free time, I also like to delve into the intriguing world of astrophysics. 🚀